-Most clubhouses in Japan are on the extravagant side, a salute to the bubble economy which saw a golf explosion in Japan and with it hugely, exuberant membership fees.
+Most clubhouses in Japan are on the extravagant side in a nod to the 80s bubble economy, which saw the popularity of golf explode across the country - and with it extortionate membership fees.

-When you enter the clubhouse head straight for the reception where you will be asked to fill in a registration form, there will be lots of questions in Japanese here, but really all they need is your name (in block), email and telephone number, it's always good to leave your address in Japan or hotel name too.
+When you enter the clubhouse, head straight for the reception where you will be asked to fill in a registration form.
+There will be lots of questions in Japanese here, but really all they need is your name (in block letters), your email and your telephone number.
+It's always good to leave your address in Japan or hotel name, too.

-When you get to the locker room, it may be necessary to remove your shoes, if this is the case take them with you to your locker.
+When you get to the locker room, it may be necessary to remove your shoes.
+If this is the case take them with you to your locker.
 For valuables, there are small safety boxes in or close to the locker room.
-Once you have left your belongings in the locker/safe you are good to head out to the practice facilities if time, or your cart and out to the course.
+Once you have left your belongings in the locker/safe, you are good to head out to the practice facilities if time, or to your cart and out to the course.

-In most public Golf courses in Japan, they are not as strict on dress codes as the private courses, but it is always good to be smart/casual - a collared shirt and trousers (not denim).
+In most public golf courses in Japan, they are not as strict about dress codes as on private courses, but it is always good to be dressed smart/casual in something like a collared shirt and trousers (not denim).
 With the hot summers in Japan, most courses are OK with shorts and a polo shirt.
-If you are in doubt about it best to ask the course (or whoever booked for you) before you go.
+If you are in doubt about it, it's best to ask the course (or whoever booked the game for you) before you go.